 Overview

 The curriculum will align with local healthcare planning and infrastructure, ensuring students acquire the skills needed to actively contribute to the NHS and local community.
-This includes emphasis on mental health care, which will be at the forefront of our practice.

 To remove barriers to becoming a doctor, we have implemented a more inclusive application process.
 We are committed to widening access to medical education and raising aspirations for local people to consider a role in healthcare.